cdavidrf/AutomaticSummarizer/README.md

 # Automatic Text Summarization Project

 This project aims to achieve automatic text summarization using graph-based techniques.
-It implements a workflow that includes text vectorization, similarity calculation, graph creation, connected components computation, representative sentence selection, and sentence fusion to generate abstractive summaries.
+It implements a workflow that includes text vectorization, similarity calculation, graph creation, connected components computation, representative sentence selection, and sentence fusion to generate summaries.
 Additionally, evaluation metrics such as ROUGE and BERTScore are calculated to assess the quality of the generated summaries.

+## Environment Requirements

+It is recommended to use Python 3.10.12 to run this project.

+To install Python, you can follow the instructions provided in the [official Python documentation](https://docs.python.org/3/).

+Note: To use Cohere for text vectorization, you will need to obtain an API key from Cohere by accessing the following link [Cohere API Keys](https://dashboard.cohere.com/api-keys).
+Once you have obtained the API key, please set it up in your environment.
+Create a file named `.env` in the root directory of the project and add the following line with your API key:

+    ```
+    COHERE_API_KEY = "your_api_key_here"
+    ```

 ## Project Execution